HOW TO BUILD A LIFESIZE WHALE

 From there, over the plaster the whales are hand formed with microcrystalline wax, slowly building up areas and carving out details such as eyes, two nostrils and fine skin details.

-The finished whale can then be smoothed out using a blowtorch and fine the details like the baleen lines, flukes and barnacles can be added to give a totally realistic, anatomical appearance.
+The finished whale can then be smoothed out using a blowtorch and the fine details like the baleen lines, flukes and barnacles can be added to give a totally realistic, anatomical appearance.

 Having now completed a number of these whales to select from, I now wish to design my composition using seven of them as a family pod.